fbgencer/markdownipy/README.md

 ##  `<` writes text to markdown file, `|` just gives property to the text

-Even this README file is written with markdownipy!
+Even this README file is genereted by markdownipy!

 [Checkout example file](./example.py)